sitedata/checklyhq.com/site/content/docs/browser-checks/scraping-onpage-elements.md

 await browser.close()
 ```

-Ok, what's happening here
+Ok, let's break this down:

 1. We require all needed modules and load a page.
 2. We use `$page.eval()` and pass it two arguments: 1) a query selector string 2) a callback to handle the resulting element.
-3. We inspect the elements `textContent` property and use the `trim()` method to get rid of any trailing white space.
+3. We inspect the element's `textContent` property and use the `trim()` method to get rid of any trailing white space.
 4. We validate that indeed the name is as expected.

 > Some may want to use the `innerText` property here, but `textContent` is [actually better](https://stackoverflow.com/questions/35213147/difference-between-textcontent-vs-innertext)